 Why take part in the Education Equality Index?

-The EEI is the only nationwide auditing tool for benchmarking progress in this area.
+The Index is the only nationwide auditing tool for benchmarking progress in this area.
 Participation is essential to clearly identify progress and demonstrate year on year how well your local authority is tackling homophobic, biphobic and transphobic bullying.

-- Free - Participation is completely free of charge.
+- Participation is completely free of charge.

-- Helps you meet your statutory obligations - Improving your performance in the Index will help you comply with the Equality Act 2010, and assist your schools in meeting the current inspection framework, which specifically focuses on homophobic, biphobic and transphobic language and bullying.
+- Improving your performance in the Index will help you comply with the Equality Act 2010, and assist your schools in meeting the current inspection framework, which specifically focuses on homophobic, biphobic and transphobic language and bullying.

-- Supports improved performance - Stonewall research shows that reduced levels of bullying contribute to improved learning outcomes for the students concerned.
+- Stonewall research shows that reduced levels of bullying contribute to improved learning outcomes for the students concerned.

-- You can help eliminate discrimination - By raising awareness of best practice, the Index helps to eliminate discrimination and promote equality of opportunity across all protected characteristics for young people.
+- By raising awareness of best practice, the Index helps to eliminate discrimination and promote equality of opportunity across all protected characteristics for young people.

 How to enter the Education Equality Index